happythenewsad/cis545project/writeup.md

 pretty poor results for grammatical. let's look at where it's getting wrong, and look at how the author distributions are different

+could just punt and let the NN try to use all features correctly